552020/nibbler/lab/explorer/explorer_2.md

-Great — here is a **Level 2.5: Pure Refresher on C++ Classes, OOP, and Memory Management** before we move to plugins or Snake.
+Great — here is **Level 2: Pure Explorer on C++ Classes, OOP, and Memory Management** before we move to plugins or Snake.

-You can add this between Level 2 and Level 3 in your learning plan.
+You can add this between Level 1 and Level 3 in your learning plan.

 ---

-# 🧠 C++ Refresher Deck — Level 2.5
+# 🧠 C++ Explorer Deck — Level 2

 _(Focus: Classes, constructors, copy/move, memory, no graphics yet)_